 One of my strongest motivations for going regularly to the Parkgate Gym is that it really helps reduce my intermittent neck pain.
 It is interesting how often physical aliments have parallels in the spiritual realm.
 Being stiff-necked can sometimes be both a physical and a spiritual reality.
-Twenty years ago while at a renewal conference in Anaheim, the Lord spoke to me about my need to repent over my stiff neck.
+Twenty-eight years ago while at a renewal conference in Anaheim, the Lord spoke to me about my need to repent over my stiff neck.
 Rather than make excuses, I decided to agree with the Lord, and be willing to change.
 God did a deep work in me that I will never forget, teaching me how to be more surrendered to God’s will in my life.

 I had no idea how serious the spiritual ‘stiff-necked’ condition was, until I read through the bible, finding nine references to this affliction.